Max-Meldrum/britt-marie/README.md

 # Britt-Marie

-Britt-Marie is an embedded key-value store for Streaming systems.
+Britt-Marie is a special purpose storage solution for streaming processing systems

 ## Goals